-A typical russian meal borscht,sour cream and some bread.
+Typical Russian meal borscht, sour cream and some bread.

-Thanks to all the warning we embarked on the Trans Siberian train ride with khleb, Smetana, loads of Tomato juice and some ready to eat food from India.
+Thanks to all the warnings we embarked on the Trans Siberian train ride with khleb, Smetana, loads of Tomato juice and some ready-to-eat food from India.
 But we soon realized vegetarians could actually have a feast on these journeys.
-Our co-passenger revealed to us that the sweet smelling snack sold on the trolleys inside the coach was indeed vegetarian!
-Kapoosta piroge or cabbage filled pie and Kartofel piroge or potato pie are your options for a good evening snack.
+Our co-passenger revealed to us that the sweet-smelling snack sold on the trolleys inside the coach was indeed vegetarian!
+Kapoosta piroge or cabbage-filled pie and Kartofel piroge or potato pie are your options for a good evening snack.

 An English gentleman was kind enough to get a menu card from the in-house restaurant and marked everything that was vegetarian on it, this took care of the rest of our meals on the train.
 We had one of the best borscht, the best grechika (or buckwheat) and also some buttered rice with sautéed potato.

 A very interesting dining option in Russia is the buffet on offer at several chains.
 These invariably have a number of vegetarian options and are pretty cheap.
 A popular chain called Mu-mu amused us with the numerous options it had on the menu, we realised that Lobio or black-eyed peas is a staple here along with numerous salads and bread.
 You should definitely try Vegetable Solyanka which is a soup and local beverages.

 A typical buffet at Mu-mu restaurant with plenty of veggie options.

 We also had dinner at a plush-looking restaurant called Grabli after watching the Nikulin circus.
 Here we had an elaborate dinner with several vegetarian options for under INR 500 for a couple!
 Buffets in Moscow are charged based on what’s on your plate so one need not worry about paying more for having lesser options.